Inside the Book

 I started writing technical content for RustProof Labs' blog in 2013.
 In the time since I have continued writing about a range of technology, though the majority of my content for at least a couple years has been focused on PostgreSQL, PostGIS and OpenStreetMap.

 I maintain a few open source projects that are illustrated and explored throughout the book.
 PgDD (PostgreSQL Data Dictionary) enables easy access through simple SQL queries against easy to remember views.
-PgOSM transforms and cleans OpenStreetMap data loaded via osm2pgsql.
-SRID bounding boxes is a table of polygons associated with a few thousand of the most common SRIDs used within PostGIS.
+PgOSM Flex works with osm2pgsql's new Flex output to provide high quality OpenStreetMap data in PostGIS.
+The SRID bounding boxes project provides a table of polygons associated with a few thousand of the most common SRIDs used within PostGIS.
 The goal of each of these projects is to make it easier to understand and use the technology covered withing the book.